 Timberwolves' Shabazz Muhammad: Stuck on bench

-Muhammad did not play in Sunday's win at Dallas due to a coach's decision.
+Muhammad did not play in Thursday's win over Sacramento due to a coach's decision.

-Muhammad has fallen out of favor with head coach Tom Thibodeau as he's been a healthy scratch in five of the last six games and played just three minutes in the other.
+Muhammad has played only once in the last eight games and even then got only three minutes.
+His inability to get off the bench Thursday was particularly notable since head coach Tom Thibodeau used six players off his bench amid a blowout win.
+Muhammad looks buried on the bench at this point.

 More News